c3lang/c3docs-old/docs/faq.md

 be found in the `stream` sub folder.

-Also of interest could be `std::net` for sockets. `std::threads` for platform independent threads, `time` for dates and timers, `std::libc` for invoking libc functions. `std::os` for working with OS specific code and `std::math` for math functions and vector methods.
+Also of interest could be `std::net` for sockets. `std::threads` for platform independent threads, `std::time` for dates and timers, `std::libc` for invoking libc functions. `std::os` for working with OS specific code and `std::math` for math functions and vector methods.